How to stop pregnancy ads following you after a loss

 How to change your Facebook Advertising Settings

-You should now be in a page with the heading 'General Account Settings'.
+On a computer, you should now be in a page with the heading 'General Account Settings'.
 On the Left hand side of the page you should see a menu.
 If you go down to the last section, there is an option called 'Ads'.
 Click this.

 We also recommend clearing your internet cache, which is a temporary storage of information from websites you have visited.
 This will ensure re-marketing advertising from shopping websites does not follow you.